2023 Most Popular Online Computer Science Schools in the Great Lakes Region

 On average, compsci graduates from Franklin University take out $54,128 in student loans while working on their degree.

-Full Computer Science at Franklin University Report
+Read full report on Computer Science at Franklin University

 Read full report on Computer Science at University of Wisconsin - Oshkosh

 University of Wisconsin - Stevens Point came in at #7 in this year’s edition of the Most Popular Online Computer Science Schools in the Great Lakes Region ranking.
-Located in the distant town of Stevens Point, UW - Stevens Point is a public college with a medium-sized student population.
+Located in the town of Stevens Point, UW - Stevens Point is a public college with a medium-sized student population.

 University of Wisconsin - Platteville did quite well in this year’s ranking of the best schools for computer science students.
 It came in at #7 on the list.
 UW - Platteville is a medium-sized public school located in the distant town of Platteville.